jiach/MetaDiff/README.md

 # MetaDiffJ
-Differential expression analysis with meta-regression from RNA-Seq data
+Differential expression analysis with meta-regression from RNA-Seq data.